oasis-tcs/ubl-2.3-hub/README.md

   - `summary-examples-ent.xml`

 The build process is:
-- `publishUBL23Docs.bat   ..\results stage label localDateTime {serverUsername serverPassword}`
+- `publishUBL23Docs.bat   ..\results {platform} {label} {localDateTime}  [ {serverUsername serverPassword} ]`
-- `sh publishUBL23Docs.sh ../results stage label localDateTime {serverUsername serverPassword}`
+- `sh publishUBL23Docs.sh ../results {platform} {label} {localDateTime}  [ {serverUsername serverPassword} ]`
   - pre-existing target directory (without trailing "/")
-  - stage (e.g. "csd02wd03", "csprd01", "os", etc., or any string for testing purposes e.g. "test")
+  - plaform (use "local" for the local machine)
-  - label (e.g. "CCYYMMDD-hhmmz" UTC time as in "20200406-0250z", or any string for testing purposes e.g. "test")
+  - label (e.g. "CCYYMMDD-hhmmz" UTC/Zulu time as in "20200406-0250z", or any string for testing purposes e.g. "test")
-  - localDateTime (e.g. "now" for current time, or "CCYYMMDD-hhmm" in local time as in "20200405-2250z" for EDT -0400)
+  - localDateTime (e.g. "now" for current time, or "CCYYMMDD-hhmm" in local time as in "20200405-2250" for EDT -0400)
   - serverUsername (for those editors with publishing privileges)
   - serverPassword (for those editors with publishing privileges)

 - examples:
-  - dry run without publishing - `publishUBL23Docs.bat ..\results test test now`
+  - dry run without publishing - `publishUBL23Docs.bat ..\results local test now`
-  - dry run with publishing - `publishUBL23Docs.bat ..\results test test now serveruser serverpass`
+  - dry run with publishing - `publishUBL23Docs.bat ..\results local test now serveruser serverpass`
-  - final run with publishing - `publishUBL23Docs.bat ..\results csprd03 20200511-1720z 20200511-1320`
+  - final run with publishing - `publishUBL23Docs.bat ..\results local 20200511-1720z 20200511-1320 serveruser serverpass`

 IMPORTANT NOTE!
 - without publishing privileges, the PDF and HTML files are not updated, but the process continues through completion for the purposes of consistency checking